 - Highly motivated employees

-- Employees feel good about themselves because they have a sense of achievement, and enjoy receiving recognition for whatever has been achieved.
+- Team members feel good about themselves because there is a sense of achievement, and enjoy receiving recognition.

-- Employees really appreciate being appreciated!
+- People really appreciate being appreciated!
 They feel useful, and they welcome the opportunity to participate in any decision relating to their operations.
-They enjoy being respected as useful professionals whose opinions are important.
-They are excited to be respected as valuable thinkers as well as doers.
+Enjoying the respect as useful professionals whose opinions are important.
+There is excitement to be respected as valuable thinkers as well as doers.

-- Employees become truly inspired and enhance the organization’s chances for success by virtue of their input.
+- People are inspired and enhance the organization’s chances for success by virtue of their input.

 - There is an increase in morale and teamwork, which leads to improved performance and optimum results.
-The leaders’ impact is multiplied, not just added.
+You can multiply a leaders impacts not just add to it.

 - By employees being involved in the process there is buy-in, ownership, people are trained, and they become cheerleaders of the decision.

-- Employees who are invited to engage in the process are likely to gain a better understanding of the results they are expected to achieve and why it is important to achieve the results.
+- Team members who are invited to engage in the process are likely to gain a better understanding of the results they are expected to achieve because they understand why it is important to achieve the results.

-- Employees who are part of the process feel their opinion is valued and are more likely to be committed to working within the team to achieve the results.
+- People who are part of the process feel their opinion is valuable and are more likely to commit to working within the team to achieve the results.

-- Employees come to work daily on time, having a good attendance record, working for a higher purpose, and giving a full day’s work for their pay.
+- People come to work daily on time, having a good attendance record, working for a higher purpose, while giving a full day’s work for their pay.

 Buy vs. Earn

-How can you earn the respect and followership of your team?
+How can you earn the respect and discretionary effort of your team?
 By adopting the principles of Process and Content.
 It will take some extra time and effort, but the results will far exceed the additional investment in yourself and others!